-The algorithm was tested with various types of interictal data.
-Results indicate that this EEG analysis technique allows defining two regions of electrodes, one for electrodes leading to an ictal state and another for the remaining electrodes that do not lead to such state.
-Also, using different parameters, characterization of the behavior of the interictal EEG over time is possible.
+Results of this study indicate that this EEG analysis technique allows defining two regions of electrodes, one for electrodes leading to an ictal state and another for the remaining electrodes that do not lead to such different state.
+Also, using parameters, characterization of the behavior of the interictal EEG over time is possible.
 The rate of missed detections as well as the rate of incorrect positive detections were extracted and are given in percentages in Table 1.
 As it can be observed, the complexity results are the best compared to the other two parameters.
 Two misclassification percentage rates are calculated: one for the group of electrodes leading to seizure (False Negative Rate) and the other for to the group of electrodes that do not lead to seizure (False Positive Rate).

-It should be mentioned that making the ANN converges and yielding accurate classification results should be emphasized as well as that the separability is achieved because of the choices of the 3 discriminant features of mean, standard deviation, and frequency power.
+Making the ANN converges and yielding accurate classification results should be emphasized as well as that the separability is achieved because of the choices of the 3 discriminant features of mean, standard deviation, and frequency power.
 This in itself constitutes a mayor contribution of this dissertation.